Lone Scherfig: 2010s: Further success, An Education

-The film was a moderate success commercially, grossing over $56 million worldwide on a $15 million budget.
-It furthered Scherfig's career and her capacity to reach a broader audience.

 Scherfig worked as a consultant writer for the Danish film Alting.
 She has worked on other projects (such as Red Road and Donkeys) in helping write and develop characters.
 Her most recent work is The Riot Club, based on the stage play Posh by Laura Wade, released in 2014.
 The film follows two first-year students amongst the privileged elite of Oxford University, determined to join the infamous Riot Club, where reputations can be made or destroyed over the course of a single evening.
 Universal Pictures distributed the film in the UK and Ireland.